pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 change - it only cares if you break existing, released code that is being used by your end users.

-Let's say for example, you are working on a new micro-service.
+Let's say for example, you are working on a new microservice.
 You could merge dozens of commits per day into the main branch and deploy them all to production without breaking a sweat, even if they don't have any tests whatsoever.
 As long as the deployment pipeline is happy, you are good to go.
 In this particular